VincelyVynz/Python_Background_Process_Hybrid_Image_Pipeline/README.md

 - Designed to showcase Python concurrency models in one cohesive project
 - Demonstrates **why and where** each model is suitable

+## Image Credits

+The sample image URLs in `input_urls.txt` are sourced from [Pexels](https://www.pexels.com/)
+and are included here for testing/demo purposes only.